tvogel/datascience-bootcamp/07_supervised_ml_house_prices/README.md

 ### Next steps: More models, confusion matrix, ordinal encoding

-Now that we were in full speed, a lot of more was covered:
+Now that we were in full speed, a lot more was covered:

 - more models:
   - k-nearest-neighbors